rcn-ee/ti-opencl/docs/sphinx-doc/source/optimization/example_conv1d.rst

 Alternatively, you may pad the input data or reduce the output size so that the boundary conditions go away.

-With reduced ii, we didn't see much performnace improvement from execution when compared to the baseline version.
+With reduced ii, we didn't see much performance improvement from execution when compared to the baseline version.
 One possible reason is that the software pipeline stalls due to cache misses have dominated the execution.
 It is time to optimize for the memory hierarchy.
 Before doing that, let's